Gmail Email Forensics Analysis – Explore Internet Header

 Gmail email internet header forms one important and valuable source of information in the forensic analysis of emails.
 It consists of the actual sender’s address, the recipient’s address, and the exact date & time when the email was sent and received.
 Apart from that, the server paths the message took, IP address, etc. can also be identified.
 The metadata can also be stored in the server, which can be retrieved later.
 Though it’s possible to manually trace header information without the existence of an email message, using professional software is always suggested.

-• Analysis of Gmail Email with Attachments
+• Explore Gmail Mailbox for Analysis with Attachments

 For Gmail emails with attachments, the internet header also includes detailed information about attachments such as image(s), text file attachments, etc. For example, the metadata content of digital images contains information like picture size, color, image resolution, creation date, and other details.
 Whereas metadata of text documents includes information about the length of the file, author, written time and date, summary, etc.